bbc/bmx/docs/mca_labels_format.md

 The file defines the set of audio labels to include for each MXF audio track.
 The audio tracks are identified by an integer index starting from 0 and incrementing by 1 in the order that the audio tracks are written (the Track ID order).

 A set of labels for an audio track starts with a line containing the index and is followed by lines defining audio labels.
-There can be multiple channel (CH) label lines, 0 or 1 soundfield group (SG) label line and 0 or more group of soundfield group (GOSG) label lines.
+There can be multiple channel (CH) label lines, 0 or 1 soundfield group (SG) label lines and 0 or more group of soundfield groups (GOSG) label lines.

 An empty line is used to signal the start of a new audio track.